connected-web/paws/README.md

 ## Run PAWS

-To resume or start PAWS, reusing the last state based on `report.json`, use:
+Note: PAWS will attempt to resume from its previous state based on the last `report.json`.

+To run in multi-config mode, use:
 - `npm start`

+This will scan the `products` folder for JSON files to run PAWS against.

-This will navigate the site, and create a daily report of images and places found.
+PAWS will then navigate the site, and create a daily report of images and places found.

+## Run a specific config

+- `node paws.js products/myapp.json`

+## Render a specific journey

+- `phantomjs phantom-harness.js ./products/myapp.json Enter,Down,Up outfile.png`

 ## Website